Skip to main content

 migrate_diagnosticsProvides step-by-step guidance for setting up or migrating to the current Avalonia Developer Tools package.
 Covers removing the deprecated Avalonia.Diagnostics package, installing AvaloniaUI.DiagnosticsSupport, updating Program.cs and App.axaml.cs, and replacing old API calls.

-migrate_to_xpfProvides step-by-step guidance for migrating a WPF application to Avalonia using XPF.
-Covers NuGet feed configuration, SDK switching, license key setup, handling version conflicts, and troubleshooting common issues.
+migrate_to_xpfStep-by-step guidance for migrating a WPF application to Avalonia using XPF (drop-in cross-platform with existing WPF code, XAML, and third-party controls preserved).
+Covers NuGet feed configuration, SDK switching, license key setup, handling version conflicts, and troubleshooting.

 Available prompts